Please scroll down for the catalogue, but please be sure to read the below carefully first!

 A traditional English apple from Devon.
 The fruit is medium-sized, with green skin and a red flush, its flavour pleasantly sweet-sharp.
 It stores moderately well, extending use into late autumn.

-Ranger – Two available on MM106
+Ranger – One available on MM106

 A Canadian eating apple, released in Ottawa in 1964.
 A very hardy northern species that needs more trialling in Scotland.